This was a beautiful comment question to this blog entry I’d like to respond to.

 I personally believe technology is superior tool for learning.
 It is, of course, a disruptive thing, as the students are leading the learning.

-Published on Monday, October 19, 2009 (9 years, one month, and 4 weeks ago).
+Published on Monday, October 19, 2009 (9 years, 4 months, and 6 days ago).
 Posted in: Educational Tech Design Support